 That means a team could potentially play their Final Four matches on their home court.
 This is unlikely as the finals take place in venues bigger than regular college courts.
 The last team to play in their home city was Butler in 2010 with the final being held at the Lucas Oil Stadium.

-The 2020 tournament will be the 82nd edition and will get underway on Tuesday, March 17, It comes to a close with the NCAA March Madness national championship game on Monday, April 6 at the Mercedes-Benz Stadium in Atlanta.
+The 2021 tournament will be the 83rd edition and will get underway on Thursday, March 18, It comes to a close with the NCAA March Madness national championship game on Monday, April 5 at the Lucas Oil Stadium in Indiana.

 First and Second Rounds